missymlythe/Calculator/README.md

 •	A user  friendly interface that lets the user use the calculator at ease.

-•	It uses suitable colours for key areas or buttons
+•	It uses suitable colours for key areas or buttons.

-•	It helps with the documentation process
+•	It helps with the documentation process.